 Casey & Kathy

-Retired teachers Casey and Kathy continue to promote education through CoEd’s Literacy and Learning Society, by pledging to sponsor a CoEd program each year for five years.
+Retired teachers Casey and Kathy continue to promote education through CoEd’s Leadership Circle, by pledging to sponsor a CoEd program each year for three years.
 They explain, “As retired teachers, we know the value of education and understand the effect that books will have on the lives of the students.
 We’ve received hugs from parents who know how the books will improve the lives of their children.”

-The MacMasters have been devoted supporters for more than 10 years, sponsoring scholarship students, traveling to Guatemala, giving through our Literacy and Learning Society, and even hosting an Atlanta version of our annual fundraising bash.
+The MacMasters have been devoted supporters for more than 10 years, sponsoring scholarship students, traveling to Guatemala, giving through our Leadership Circle, and even hosting an Atlanta version of our annual fundraising bash.
 Now, they’re passing on their values of service to future generations—Michele brought her son Ian on our Enrichment tour so the two could work together on a hands-on service project.

 Dorothea Haus Ross Foundation